Board Directors' Bios

 When Cleta met Paul Brunton in the 1970s, she had already been studying his work for many years, having met Anthony Damiani in 1969, when she was already familiar with the philosophic writings of PB.
 She was one of the founding students of the dynamic Philosophers’ Center study group in Columbus, Ohio.
 She had also already received a BA in Human Services Management from Capital University in Columbus.
 She has put that degree to work in direct service positions, management and administrative positions (Public Relations, Development, Human Resources and Corporate Compliance) in the not-for-profit sector.
 Cleta serves on the board of the Jung Association of Columbus, Ohio.
 She joined PBPF in 2007 and has served on committees that revamped policies of the all-important Publications Committee, as well as updating the foundation's bylaws.
 She headed the Nominations Committee that brought new life into PBPF and has served closely on the Website committee.
 Now as Chairperson, she serves on all committees, and is an invaluable presence in all of the workings of the Foundation.
 She continues to be involved with others in establishing an international network of study groups and questers.

-Janet is a French and Spanish teacher with two masters degrees from Indiana University, one in French with a minor in Spanish and another in Art History.
-She has been studying PB’s books for many years and is affiliated with the Philosophers’ Center in Columbus, Ohio.
-Janet has served as co-chair of the Boone County Youth as Resources Board of United Way, as Conservation Chair for the Hartlands Chapter of the Sierra Club, and as secretary of the Hoosier Chapter of the Sierra Club.
-She has also been chair of the Missions Board at her church and has volunteered for the Humane Society of the Indianapolis and the Central Indiana Bicycling Association.
+Janet is a French and Spanish teacher with graduate degrees in French/Spanish and Art History.
+She has been studying PB’s books for many years, beginning at the American Brahman Bookstore in 1969 and continuing with the Philosophers’ Center in Columbus, Ohio, where she met PB in 1977.
+Janet has served as co-chair of the Boone County Youth as Resources Board of United Way, as Conservation Chair for the Heartlands Chapter of the Sierra Club, and as secretary of the Hoosier Chapter of the Sierra Club.
+She has also been Clerk and chair of the Missions Board at her church and has volunteered for the Humane Society of Indianapolis, Tails a' Waggin' Animal Rescue, and the Central Indiana Bicycling Association.